 Modern land use patterns have nearly wiped out naturally occurring native plantings.
 Native plants, meaning the species that preceded European colonization, are vital because they have evolved with our native pollinators and provide them with the food and shelter they need to survive.
 The loss and fragmentation of pollinator habitat combined with exposure to harmful chemicals such as pesticides, herbicides, and fungicides have resulted in a steep decline in pollinator numbers.
 By joining the pollinator pathway and dedicating a portion of your property to growing native plants and pledging not to use insecticide in the planting, you can help bring the pollinators back.

 To qualify for the program, all that is required is to pledge not to use insecticides in or near the planting and to have at least one native plant growing on your property.
 The best pollinator plantings include species that bloom in spring, others that bloom in summer, and still others that bloom in the fall.
 However, we welcome you to participate in the pathway with whatever size and type of native planting you have.
 We all have to start somewhere!

-For more information about McLean County Greenways visit https://mcplan.org/greenways
+For more information about McLean County Greenways visit https://mcplan.org/greenways.